Designing A Fuel-Efficient Truck

-Professor KEN VISSER: (Mechanical and Aeronautical Engineering, Clarkson University): If you take a look at a semi-truck trailer driving down the road, its probably the worst aerodynamic, you know, thing that could cross your mind.
+KEN VISSER: If you take a look at a semi-truck trailer driving down the road, it's probably the worst aerodynamic, you know, thing that could cross your mind.

 MORDEN: For the past decade, Visser and his students have been working to come up with a device to improve the aerodynamics of the truck.
 Improving air flow around the truck would make it easier to cut through air resistance on the highway.
 The result of that research looks like the flaps on a Chinese food take out box, tipped on its side.

-PROF. VISSER: So whats happening when we put this device on the back?
+PROF: So what's happening when we put this device on the back?
 Is it stabilizing the flow?
 Is it reducing that kind of turbulence?
 Is it increasing the pressure on the back?